Chevindu/tegola-docs/docs_sample/creating-accounts/account-types.md

 * Civil Engineering
 * Quantity Surveying

-An undergraduate profile is not publicly visible and they can be only accessed by all the Professional accounts and Companies who has created a profile under one or more of followings categories.
+An undergraduate account is not publicly visible and they can be only accessed by all the Professional accounts and Companies who has created a account under one or more of followings categories.

 * Architecting
 * Interior designing